8. RxJava in the Swing Environment

 jLabelNbReponses.setText(String.valueOf(Integer.parseInt(jLabelNbReponses.getText()) + 1));

-// execution time
+// running time

-jLabelDuration.setText(String.valueOf(new Date().getTime() - start));
+jLabelDuree.setText(String.valueOf(new Date().getTime() - debut));

 try {